Oysiyl/Big-Mac-Price/README.md

 pip3 -r requirements.txt
 ```
 ## How is it used?
-Once it's up and running provide some very descriptive examples of usage.
 After that you can simply run `bigmac.py` from your favorite IDE or terminal:
 ```
 pip3 bigmac.py